wtanaka/drupal-sphinxsearch/README.txt

 - Provide new hooks to allow external modules extend Sphinx document attributes and/or alter search user interface with additional filters.

-- Explore the possibilities to provide some level of faceted search.

 - Think about a reasonable method to implement access control to indexed data.
   Currently, all content indexed by this module is available to anyone with 'use sphinxsearch' permission.

-- Port to Drupal 6.x.

 - Provide a better integration / user interface to co-exist with other search modules that may provide solutions for searching different kinds of content,